ManiMozaffar/awesome-resumes/README.md

     - ❌ **Don't Use unprofessional language or tone**
         - 👎 Really interesting helping out with open-source stuff.
 Like for serious, super pumped about it
         - 👍 Passionate about open sources contribution
+    - ❌ **Don't put the focus on only your skills, this is general information and a quick summary of your resume not your skill lists**
+    - ❌ **Avoid mentioning any soft skills directly or indirectly; unless it's been underhood of your job title (Lead developer, CTO, Founder or etc)**

 - ### Work Experience